 2) The soil of the nursery bed should be clean and free from all kinds of weeds.

-3) Apply any one of the pre-emergence herbicides two to three days after the sowing: butachlor at 2 l/ha, or Pendimethalin at 2.5 l/ha (or) Anilophos at 1.25 l/ha.
+3) Apply any one of the pre-emergence herbicides two to three days after the sowing: butachlor at 2 l/ha, or Pendimethalin at 2.5 l/ha, or anilophos at 1.25 l/ha.

 4)There should be no drainage of water It will help in controlling the weeds